noemiedraguet/T-SE/README.md

 # T-SE
 This repository contains the code to build T-SE (Thresholded-Squeeze-and-Excitation) Networks, as well as some scripts to analyze the results.
 The implementation is derived from the following repository: https://github.com/moskomule/senet.pytorch.git.
+It provides a PyTorch implementation of Squeeze-and-Excitation networks (Hu, Shen and Sun, 2018).

 Main.py
 -------